What is PDMP? Is it the same program across all 50 states? What does it mean for me as a clinician?

 These are all fair questions, and whether you’re a licensed prescriber or dispenser of any controlled substance, you need to be well informed with answers and up-to-date information pertaining to your professional practice.

-Read on to learn more about PDMPs and their implications for healthcare clinicians — including behavioral health professionals who are licensed to prescribe and/or administer controlled substances.
+Read on to learn more about PDMPs, their history and their implications for healthcare clinicians — including behavioral health professionals who are licensed to prescribe or administer controlled substances.

 What Does PDMP Stand For?

 PDMP refers to a prescription drug monitoring program.
 It should also be noted that in some instances the title is shortened to PMP — or prescription monitoring program.

 PDMPs typically operate on a statewide level and act as electronic databases to collect and track data related to the prescribing and dispensing of controlled substances.

 The information on any given PDMP is stored in a highly secure fashion and can only be accessed by a limited amount of interested parties — such as licensed prescribers.
 PDMPs do not form a cohesive nationwide program, but typically a statewide PDMP allows a prescriber to check on the controlled substances that a patient is currently taking.

 It should be clear that PDMPs are highly useful tools for dispensers and prescribers to recognize the potential abuse of opioids by their patients.